BeardedOwl1357/Coding_Docs/Java/readme.md

 - An object can have a superclass type and subclass instance
 - If a method is overridden by subclass, then the polymorphic object will execute the overridden method at runtime

+### Abstraction

+- Abstract classes and methods are templates that are meant to be implemented by their subclasses
+- Classes and methods are declared abstract by using the abstract reserved word
+- If a subclass inherits from an abstract class, it must implement its abstract methods or the class itself must be declared as abstract
+- Abstract classes cannot be instantiated
+- Classes and methods are defined as abstract by using the word "abstract"
+  - If a class has an abstract method, then the class must be declared as abstract

 # Arrays